seantehds/tp/docs/UserGuide.md

 **Q**: What if I typed in an invalid task number?
 **A**: Simply ensure that your task number is within the number of tasks that you have.
 You can locate the task number beside the task description!

-For example, if there are `10` items in your task list, then make sure that you enter in a number between `1` and `10` inclusive!
-If you enter in any other number, an error will occur!
+For example, if there are `10` items in your task list, then make sure that you enter a number between `1` and `10` inclusive!
+If you enter any other number, an error will occur!

 Decimal point numbers such as `1.0`, while not exactly wrong, is also not recognised by TaskWise!